wasserman-group/pyCADMium/paper/paper.md

 # Statement of Need

 PS coordinates have proven to excel at accuracy in calculations using atoms and diatomic molecules [@B82].
-Despite these coordinates being used thoroughly in literature, the options for freely-available modules that focus on embedding applications are almost non-existent.
+Despite these coordinates being used thoroughly in literature [@darsec], the options for freely-available modules that focus on embedding applications are almost non-existent.
 In addition to P-DFT, our code can be used as described in [@14NW] to perform and easily develop other embedding calculations.
 Additionally, a repository of Jupyter Notebooks is available on [Github](https://github.com/wasserman-group/CADMium_examples) that includes various examples of the functionalities available in the code.

 # Acknowledgements